rust-embedded/discovery/src/04-meet-your-hardware/README.md

 Our MCU is surrounded by 100 tiny metal **pins**.
 These pins are connected to **traces**, the little "roads" that act as the wires connecting components together on the board.
 The MCU can dynamically alter the electrical properties of the pins.
-This works similar to a lightswitch altering how electrical current flows through a circuit.
+This works similar to a light switch altering how electrical current flows through a circuit.
 By enabling or disabling electrical current to flow through a specific pin, an LED attached to that pin (via the traces) can be turned on and off.

 Part numbers of components can often give us information about the part.
-In the case of our MCU (with part number `STM32F303VCT6`), the `STM` at the start hints to use that this is manufactured by [ST Microelectronics].
+In the case of our MCU (with part number `STM32F303VCT6`), the `STM` at the start hints to us that this is manufactured by [ST Microelectronics].
 Each manufacturer uses a different part numbering scheme, but with some research we can also determine that the `32` implies that this is specifically an Arm®-based 32-bit microcontroller, and the `F3` indicates that the